 Atlantic Rim Collaboratory vision

-The initial vision of the Atlantic Rim Collaboratory (ARC) is to establish a global group of educational systems that advances values of equity, excellence, wellbeing, inclusion, democracy and human rights for all students within high-quality, professionally-run systems.
+The initial vision of the Atlantic Rim Collaboratory (ARC) is to establish a global group of educational systems that advances values of equity, excellence, wellbeing, inclusion, sustainability, democracy and human rights for all students within high-quality, professionally-run systems.
 Core skills in literacy, numeracy and problem solving will always be vital.
 In a world of economic transformations, growing inequalities and rapid change, it is also important to broaden and deepen our approach to how we interpret and improve high quality educational systems for all our students.

-The Collaboratory energizes member systems with agendas determined by themselves; stimulates discourse by providing high level contact with world thought leaders; widens and deepens the global narrative of educational change; and leads to clear, collectively determined outcomes, such as:
+ARC energizes member systems with agendas determined by themselves; stimulates discourse by providing high level contact with world thought leaders; widens and deepens the global narrative of educational change; and leads to clear, collectively determined outcomes, such as:

 - A common declaration initiating a new global direction for education